stoermelder/vcvrack-packone/docs/MidiCat.md

 As slew-limiting can be a CPU-intensive operation when used on many parameters MIDI-CAT has an option to set the update frequency and thus its precision.
 This option can be found on the context menu and allows updating parameters on every audio sample which will cause the highest CPU usage but is rarely needed.
 Lower update frequencies also lower the CPU usage accordingly.

 <a name="input-scaling"></a>
 Added in v1.8.0: Each mapping slot has also two sliders (_Low_ and _High_) for scaling incoming MIDI values which allows you to adjust the range of the MIDI control and how the mapped parameter is affected.
-By setting the two sliders accordingly (MIDI values are ranging from 0 to 127) almost any linear transformation is possible, even inverting a MIDI control.
+By setting the two sliders accordingly (MIDI values range from 0 to 127) almost any linear transformation is possible, even inverting a MIDI control.
 For convenience some presets are provided and the current scaling transformation is shown on the context menu.

-Please note that slew-limiting and input-scaling also works fine with note-mapping.
+Please note that slew-limiting and input-scaling also work fine with note-mapping.

 ![MIDI-CAT input-scaling](./MidiCat-input-scaling.png)